WALKMANxy/management_ux_node-react/README.md

 - IP logging
 - Location tracking
 - Token-based auth
-- No cookies policy
+- No cookies policy (future proofing for possible Android / iOS companion app.)

 ## 🤝 Contributing

 This is a pet project, and we welcome any contributions!
-Feel free to open Issues or Pull Requests if you'd like to help improve the project or report any issues you find.
+Feel free to open any issues or pull requests if you'd like to help improve the project, or find any glaring issues (which you very well might!).

 ## 📜 License